Nexmo/station/_documentation/olympus/building-blocks/send-an-sms.md

 ---
-title: Send an SMS with Olympus
+title: Send an SMS with the Messages API
 ---

-# Send an SMS with Olympus
+# Send an SMS with the Messages API

 [TODO] Just a placeholder, add some more supporting content.